-This command describes all available information about the current stack frame for a process (see "Current Frame" on page 3-27).
-See also "frame" on page 6-149.
+This command describes all available information about the current stack frame for a process (see "Current Frame" on page 3-31).
+See also "an Ada task, ,frame" on page 6-149.

 If multiple processes are specified in the command qualifier, each of them is described separately.
 An error message is printed if any of the processes are running.